hcls-kimlab/NPR_Project/README.md

 ## Data Curation

-Using the Fly Cell Atlas platform, which provides single-cell RNA sequencing (snRNA-seq) data, a total of 17 loom files were obtained for tissue snRNA-seq data.
+The fly cell atlas portal (https://flycellatlas) was utilized, which provides single-cell RNA sequencing (snRNA-seq) data, a total of 17 loom files were obtained for tissue snRNA-seq data.
-The fly cell atlas portal (https://flycellatlas) was utilized.

 ## Data Processing